pent0/symbian-clang/README.md

 to get *libsupc++* and *libgcc*, but this should be decrepated.

 ## Symbian vs morden EABI exception:
-- Due to GCC issue, GCCE only supports with DWARF exception handling, while ARMCC supports EHABI(?).
+- Due to GCC issue (i think it's because libgcc doesn't support EHABI), GCCE only supports with DWARF exception handling, while ARMCC supports EHABI(?).
-To compatible with morden compiler, a newer binutils and libgcc must be provided.
+- To compatible with morden compiler, a newer binutils and libgcc must be provided.
 GCC 4.x binutil for Symbian is needed.
 - Clang will build EPOC dll/executable with libgcc.a and libgcc_eh.a

 ## Building
+- Clone clang to /path/to/llvm/tools/clang
 - Make LLVM's cmakelist and make clang (llvm/tools/clang)
-- After that, run build_unwind script.
-A libunwind.a should be procedued in **libunwind/build**
 - The install folder contains clang executable after build.
 Put that anywhere you want
 - Next, create two environment variable: EPOCROOT (points to the SDK folder) and EPOCLIBSEARCHDIR (CSL toolchain libraries folder).
-- Copy libunwind.a into the CSL toolchain libraries folder.
-- Try to build the example to see if its work.
-Note that export CC and export CXX must point to the Clang exectable that you just build.
+- Try to run build.bat.
+It should procedures two SIS in *sis* folder.
+Notice that:
+    - CMake module will searchs for dso libs (use for elf2e32), by getting the *EPOCROOT* environment variable.
+    - Makesis *-d* option, directory path must be joined with *-d*, for e.g: **-dC:\ProgramFiles\etc\**

 ## Native usage of Clang with CMake on Windows
 - It sucks.
 I don't make a build file on other platforms is because it doesn't have problem with vanilla clang like on Windows.